Cloud Migration: A Guide to Navigating Your Journey to the Cloud

 Migration Patterns: What Worked and What Didn't

-The Big Bang Approach (Failed): Our initial plan to migrate everything over a weekend was abandoned after the first attempt resulted in 18 hours of downtime and angry customers.
+The Big Bang Approach (Failed): The initial plan to migrate everything over a weekend was abandoned after the first attempt resulted in 18 hours of downtime and angry customers.
+Looking back, I'm not sure what anyone was thinking with that timeline.

-Gradual Migration (Successful): Moving services incrementally allowed us to learn from each migration, refine processes, and minimize business impact.
+Gradual Migration (Successful): Moving services incrementally allowed learning from each migration, refining processes, and minimizing business impact.

-Strangler Fig Pattern: For legacy applications, we gradually replaced functionality with cloud-native services while maintaining the original interface.
+Strangler Fig Pattern: For legacy applications, functionality was gradually replaced with cloud-native services while maintaining the original interface.
 This approach minimized risk while enabling modernization.

 Database Migration Strategies: Database migrations proved most complex, requiring careful replication setup, testing procedures, and fallback plans.
-We learned to prioritize read replicas and gradual traffic shifting over big-bang cutovers.
+The PostgreSQL migration took five attempts before getting it right.
+The lesson learned was to prioritize read replicas and gradual traffic shifting over big-bang cutovers.
+The final successful migration took 72 hours with carefully orchestrated traffic shifts at 10%, 25%, 50%, and finally 100%.

 Unexpected Benefits: Discoveries Along the Way

-Global Presence: Cloud regions enabled us to serve customers worldwide with acceptable latency.
+Global Presence: Cloud regions enabled serving customers worldwide with acceptable latency.
+Deployments to US-East, EU-West, and AP-Southeast reduced average latency for international users from 340ms to 85ms.
 This capability would have required millions in infrastructure investment using traditional approaches.

 Disaster Recovery: Cloud-based backup and recovery became routine instead of complex, expensive projects.
 Geographic redundancy became affordable and automatic.

 Innovation Acceleration: New services and experiments could be launched in hours instead of months.
-This agility transformed how we approached product development.
+I remember the first A/B test after migration took me just 4 hours to set up and deploy, compared to the 6-week process endured previously.
+This agility transformed how product development worked.

 Monitoring and Insights: Cloud-native monitoring tools provided visibility into application performance and user behavior that was previously impossible or prohibitively expensive.